What is in this leaflet

 It must not be given intrathecally, epidurally or by local injection due to the risk of serious side effects.

+Do not administer this medicine to yourself.
 Your doctor or nurse will prepare METHYLPRED for you.

 If you are given too much (overdose)